 With the Botanical Book in Hand

 Ayahuasca is a substance to which many virtues of sharpening the imagination and telepathic powers have been attributed.
 Indigenous healers use it to look for lost objects, especially, they say, “bodies and souls.”
 In the Peruvian jungle they call it madrecita ayahuasca (Sweet Mother Ayahuasca) because it is believed to have female wisdom and a maternal quality.
 In Quechua, ayahuasca means “rope of the dead,” a reference to its power to connect us to another dimension.
 Its species is Banisteriosus caapi and can be found in the Amazonian strip between Peru, Brazil, and Colombia.
-It’s not true that it is only a single plant; the concoction brewed as ayahuasca is a mix of two plants: the vine (ayahuasca) and another medicinal plant—which can be chacruna or toé— containing a substance called dimethyltryptamine (DMT), the same substance that produces sleepiness at night.
-The healers cut fair portions of each, and boil them until the mixture becomes a thick drink.
+It’s not true that it is only a single plant; the concoction brewed as ayahuasca is a mix of two plants: the vine (ayahuasca) and another medicinal plant—which can be chacruna or toé—containing a substance called dimethyltryptamine (DMT), the same substance that produces sleepiness at night.
+The healers cut fair portions of each and boil them until the mixture becomes a thick drink.

-When talking about it, it is preferable to use the term visionary or entheogenic (term meaning: generating the divine within) substance, instead of describing it as simply hallucinogenic or psychedelic.
+When talking about it, it is preferable to use the term visionary or entheogenic (generating the divine within) substance, instead of describing it as simply hallucinogenic or psychedelic.
 Its ingestion doesn’t alter the senses, but rather produces states of ecstasy and a strong intuition for the profound and transcendental.
 As a matter of fact, there are three syncretic religions in Brazil that use ayahuasca regularly in their liturgies as a means to access the divine.
 In the indigenous communities of the Peruvian jungle, shamans drink ayahuasca to spot diseases and heal them.
-They assure that the causes, as well as the cures, show up in their visions.
+They assert that the causes, as well as the cures, show up in their visions.
 For hundreds of years and without having read a single botanical book, the natives have known the properties of different plants and their infinite combinations.

 Ayahuasca has also been tried as an addiction treatment.
-In Peru, there is a therapeutic community where dependence on cocaine and Ecstasy are treated with ayahuasca.
-It is also used with great results to fight acute fear, anxiety, and depression; as a supplement to therapy for cancer patients, and lately for HIV patients, since, as is already known, the immune system is closely linked to a person’s emotions and spirituality.
+In Peru, there is a therapeutic community where dependence on cocaine and Ecstasy is treated with ayahuasca.
+It is also used with great results to fight acute fear, anxiety, and depression; as a supplement to therapy for cancer patients; and lately for HIV patients, since, as is already known, the immune system is closely linked to a person’s emotions and spirituality.

 How can these telepathic phenomena, communication with ancestors, the feeling of bonding with the universe be explained?
 Jeremy Narby, a Swedish anthropologist, found that the double helix structure of the vine happened to be the same as that of DNA, so he hypothesized that ayahuasca allowed us to observe the DNA particles containing all of the genetic information about our origin, and, as it would seem, about our destiny.